 Safety is always the top priority of any e-bike rider but it can be argued that security in urban roads stands on its own pedestal.
 This is, for example, why most city e-bikes make sure their brakes are stronger (hence the use of powerful hydraulic disc brakes) and more resilient to consistent use.

 A few even integrate regenerative braking to slow down the depreciation of the brake pads.
 The same goes for brighter brake lights, LED lights, and in ensuring better comfort and handling.

 Users also love it when safety precautions like alarms are available in their city e-bikes.
 Crime rates vary a lot in every city around the world, after all, and any kind of tool is included to mitigate crime.

-Some, like the popular Strom city e-bike, even make their batteries detachable and have built-in locking systems to prevent potential theft.
+Some, like the popular Stromer city e-bike, even make their batteries detachable and have built-in locking systems to prevent potential theft.
 These exclusive safety features certainly affect the price, one way or another.